atm8136/atm8136.github.io/_posts/2019-02-06-bang-for-dynamo-updates.md

 The first is Rhythm which has been around since 2015 and has evolved into a pretty hefty C# zero touch package, They grow up so fast. 😥

-Second is Bang, which was released shortly after the Revit 2018.1 update that made the warnings API available to us.
+Second is Bang, which was released shortly after Revit 2018 was released.
+(Revit 2018 made the warnings API available to us.)

 Third is Monocle, which was discussed [here](http://www.parallaxteam.com/monocle-for-dynamo-released/).